 Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Marysville is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Marysville is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Marysville who work in sales jobs (12.31%), office and administrative support (11.48%), and management occupations (9.24%).
+There are especially a lot of people living in Marysville who work in sales jobs (12.82%), office and administrative support (10.47%), and healthcare (8.47%).

 Also of interest is that Marysville has more people living here who work in computers and math than 95% of the places in the US.

-In terms of college education, Marysville is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 25.78% of adults 25 and older in the city have at least a bachelor's degree.
+The overall education level of Marysville is somewhat higher than in the average US city of 21.84%: 26.85% of adults 25 and older in the city have at least a bachelor's degree.

 The people who call Marysville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Marysville residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Marysville include German, Irish, Polish, English, and French.